GoogleChrome/web.dev/src/site/content/en/sandbox/use-media/index.md

 Taking these tradeoffs into account, try to use video primarily when:
 * You need to show something moving or changing
-* You need to show a recordings of an event (e.g., a conference talk)
+* You need to show a recording of an event (e.g., a conference talk)